 Collaborative Solution-finding -Redesigning Dormitory Rooms

-We explained how the suggestions contributed to Design Concept 1 and invited the migrants to reflect on how effectively Design Concept 1 captured their vision of an ideal accommodation.
+We explained how the suggestions contributed to Design Concept 1 and invited our migrant members to reflect on how effectively Design Concept 1 captured their vision of an ideal accommodation.

-Various art mediums and Lego® (blocks and personnel figures) were offered to empower them to decide on the method and medium of data collection and provide alternative means for migrants to elucidate their ideas.
-Of the options available, migrant participants chose the use of Lego® as the medium that best facilitated the expression of their proposed solution of a dormitory construct.
+To empower them to decide on the method and medium of data collection and provide alternative means for migrants to elucidate their ideas, Various art mediums and Lego® (blocks and personnel figures) were offered.
+Of the options available, migrant participants chose the use of Lego® as the medium that best helped them articulate improvements to the dormitory.

 Using Lego®, workers were enabled to engage with their imagination by tapping on their strengths as builders “thinking through their fingers” to reveal tacit and complex knowledge that are not easily expressed verbally.
-This enabled the workers to provide modelled solutions based on their intimate and experiential knowledge of the dormitories that especially reveal spatial and ratio details.
+This revealed particular details of spatial and ratio details that workers preferred.

 MAKE THE HEAT BEARABLE